flare-foundation/docs/docs/infra/validation/deploying.md

 ## Prerequisites

-Validators run the same software as regular **observation nodes**, therefore, this guide assumes you have already read the [Deploying an Observation Node](../observation/deploying.md) guide.
+Validators run the same software as regular **observer nodes**, therefore, this guide assumes you have already read the [Deploying an Observer Node](../observation/deploying.md) guide.

-The requirements to deploy a validator node are the same as for observation nodes, except on the CPU and RAM front which are heavier due to the extra work required:
+The requirements to deploy a validator node are the same as for observer nodes, except on the CPU and RAM front which are heavier due to the extra work required:

 |                 | Hardware    |                      | Software                                                        |
 | --------------: | :---------- | -------------------: | --------------------------------------------------------------- |